trevclaridge/Drone-Drifters/GM Focused/Campaign Ideas.md

 - Each member is of a different species, each seemingly singular (of no known species, last of their people kind of thing, but it's not definite that they are the last)
 - They've joined together to hold each other accountable--they do not want their more primal natures to overcome them.
 Should they lose control, they could destroy entire nations of the "younger lights" with ease.
 - They are a wise and mentoring collective, providing insight where asked, but not interfering for fear of influencing younger species away from developing naturally.
+- The GM could be called the Oldest Light.
+Sort of a fusing of the setting with the role of the meta role of the GM shaping the entire universe.

 ---